AbuAzme/Effects/README.md

-# AbuAzme TV Effects
+# AbuAzme TV Effects with Points

-Guide to use AbuAzmeTV's special Effects on Live Stream!
+<h2>Guide to AbuAzmeTV's special Effects on Live Stream using Points. </h2>
+"Check your how many points you have before start using the effects"

 <h3> Sound Effects </h3>